Institutional Revolutionary Party: Election of 1976, PRI runs unopposed

-Mexico increased its international presence during López Portillo: in addition to becoming the world's fourth oil exporter, Mexico restarted relations with the post Franco-Spain in 1977, allowed Pope John Paul II to visit Mexico, welcomed U.S. president Jimmy Carter and broke relations with Somoza and supported the Sandinista National Liberation Front in its rebellion against the United States supported government.
+Mexico increased its international presence during López Portillo's term: in addition to becoming the world's fourth oil exporter, Mexico restarted relations with the post-Franco Spain in 1977, allowed Pope John Paul II to visit, welcomed U.S. president Jimmy Carter, broke relations with Somoza and supported the Sandinista National Liberation Front in its rebellion against the U.S.-supported government.
 López Portillo also proposed the Plan Mundial de Energéticos in 1979 and summoned a North-South World Summit in Cancún in 1981 to seek solutions to social problems.
 In 1979, the PRI founded the COPPPAL, the Permanent Conference of Political Parties of Latin America and the Caribbean, an organization created "to defend democracy and all lawful political institutions and to support their development and improvement to strengthen the principle of self determination of the peoples of Latin America and the Caribbean".

 Social programs were also created through the Alliance for Production, Global Development Plan, el COPLAMAR, Mexican Nourishing System, to attain independence on food, to reform public administration.
 López Portillo also created the secretaries of Programming and Budgeting, Agriculture and Water Resources, Industrial Support, Fisheries and Human Settlements and Public Works.
 Mexico then obtained high economic growth, a recuperation of salaries and an increase in spending on education and infrastructure.
 This way, social and regional inequalities started to diminish.
 The attempted industrialization had not been responsive to consumer needs.
 Therefore, unprecedented urbanization and overcrowding followed and so, substandard pre-fabricated apartment blocs had to be built in large cities.

 All this prosperity ended when the over-supply of oil in early 1982 caused oil prices to plummet and severely damaged the national economy.
 Interest rates skyrocketed in 1981 and external debt reached 86 billion dollars and exchange rates went from 26 to 70 pesos per dollar and inflation of 100%.
 This situation became so desperate that Lopez Portillo ordered the suspension on payments of external debt and the nationalization of the banking industry in 1982 consistent with the Socialist goals of the PRI.
 Capital fled Mexico at a rate never seen before in history.
 The Mexican government provided subsidies to staple food products and rail travel; this diminished the consequences of the crises on the populace.
 Job growth stagnated and millions of people migrated North to escape the economic stagnation.
 López Portillo's reputation plummeted and his character became the butt of jokes from the press.
 In his last presidential address on 1 September 1982, he nationalized foreign banks.
 During his campaign, López Portillo promised to defend the peso "como un perro" ("like a dog"), López Portillo refused to devalue the currency saying "The president who devalues, devalues himself."